|

 his face.
 Where is my father?

 What are you talking about?
-I am here, Arador.
+I am here.
+Aubin sat

-Aubin sat down opposite the boy.
-Can I trouble you to fetch
+down opposite him.
+Can I trouble you to fetch my wife, Master

 Let me see your eyes, said Aubin.